2019 BUBBA Burger Sports Car Grand Prix: Entries

-On 3 April 2019, the entry list for the event was released, featuring 19 cars in total.
+A total of 19 cars took part in the event split across two classes.
 There were 11 cars in the Daytona Prototype International class, and eight entries in GT Le Mans (GTLM).
 The Le Mans Prototype (LMP2) and GT Daytona (GTD) classes would not be participating in the event.
 There were few changes to the full-season lineups in either class.
-Kyle Kaiser, who joined the #50 Juncos Racing Cadillac DPi-V.R for the 24 Hours of Daytona, returned to the car alongside full-season driver Will Owen on a one-race deal.
+Kyle Kaiser, who joined the No. 50 Juncos Racing Cadillac DPi-V.R for the 24 Hours of Daytona, returned to the car alongside full-season driver Will Owen on a one-race deal.
 The Thursday before the race, it was announced one of Ford Chip Ganassi Racing's full-season drivers, Joey Hand, would be unable to compete due to suffering symptoms of the flu.
 His place would be taken by one of their endurance-event drivers, Sébastien Bourdais, who would also be competing in the IndyCar event.

-Practice and qualifying
+Practice

+There were two practice sessions preceding the start of the race on Saturday, one on Friday morning and one on Friday afternoon.
+The first session lasted two hours on Friday morning while the second session on Friday afternoon lasted 45 minutes.

+In the first practice session, Felipe Nasr set the fastest lap in the No. 31 Whelen Engineering Racing Cadillac, with a time of 1:12.394.
+Ricky Taylor's No. 7 Acura was second fastest followed by Juan Pablo Montoya in the sister No. 6 Acura Team Penske entry.
+The GTLM class was topped by the No. 911 Porsche GT Team Porsche 911 RSR of Nick Tandy with a time of 1:17.549, ahead of teammate Earl Bamber in the sister No. 912 Porsche.
+Oliver Gavin was third fastest in the No. 4 Corvette followed by Jesse Krohn in the No. 24 BMW and Antonio García rounded out the top five.
+The session was red flagged twice for on-track accidents.
+50 minutes into the session, Misha Goikhberg crashed the No. 85 JDC-Miller Motorsports Cadillac at the turn 4 barrier.
+17 minutes later, Simon Trummer spun the No. 84 JDC-Miller Motorsports Cadillac before hitting the turn 1 tire wall and causing the second red flag.

+Hélio Castroneves led the final session in the No. 7 Acura, with a lap time of 1:11.918.
+Felipe Nasr's No. 31 Cadillac was second fastest followed by Jonathan Bomarito in the No. 55 Mazda.
+The GTLM class was topped by the No. 912 Porsche GT Team Porsche 911 RSR of Laurens Vanthoor with a time of 1:16.710.
+Nick Tandy in the sister No. 911 Porsche was second fastest followed by Oliver Gavin in the No. 4 Corvette.